superchris/codemash-2024/index.md

   todoReducer({name: "Add item", item: "Speak at Momentum"}, ["Get Milk"])
   ```
 * Returns new state: ```["Get Milk", "Speak at Momentum"]```

 ---

 # Things we like
+- Simple and predictable
-- Easy to understand
+- Easy to test
-- State is immutable
-- Well suited to functional languages
+- Well suited to async

----

-# It needs a name!
-- Functional Reactive Programming?
-- Maybe, but kinda not

----

-# My proposal: Event State Reducers
-## Spread the word!

 ---